Laf111/CEMU-Batch-Framework/README.md

 - **Ease install, backup (game+update+DLC+saves+settings) and uninstall games (no need to dig in the mlc01 folder);**

 - **Secure your saves and trabferable cache** with 2 levels of backup

-- **Complete/create GFX packs for ALL games** (even if they are still not officially supported).
-Support all aspect ratios (multi-screen) including TV one (HDTV, ultrawide, DCI) and also support custom user's ones

-- **create FPS packs** : for games using a FPS engine model, it allows you to play at 105, 110 or 120% emulation speed (V-sync need to be disabled).

 - **For Wii-U owners: FTP interface + automatic installation of requiered files to play online**
     - get/sync online files (account, friends'list),